 Why we Publish

-3. The publication of enforcement outcomes plays a key role in achieving the GFSC’s regulatory objectives and in the delivery of its enforcement strategy.
+3. The publication of enforcement outcomes plays a key role in achieving the GFSC’s regulatory objectives and in the delivery of its strategy.
 In particular, publication:

 - maximises the delivery of a credible deterrent – both to the subject and to the wider industry;

 - raises awareness of regulatory standards and re-sets behaviours;

 - alerts consumers and other users of financial services;

 - instils public confidence in the market and the regulator;

 - enables transparency and accountability in our regulatory decisions.